e-normous/tabula-docker-podman/README.md

 # tabula-docker-podman
 Containerfile and Dockerfile for starting a tabula container, accessible through a web browser.
-You either use it with podman or docker.
+You either use it with podman or docker (see [here](https://github.com/asnelling/tabula-docker/tree/master) for inspiration).

 **Manual when using podman on a raspberry pi 5**